Bio-Prime/documentation/docs/index.md

 ![ordertwoprimer](./ordertwoprimer.png)

+### Reordering primers

-To reorder a primer, you can move it directly from the library to the “Ordered” section of "Orders" page.
+To reorder a primer, you can move it directly from the library on the "Overview" page to the “Ordered” section of "Orders" page.
 On the Overview page select the primer by clicking on the checkbox on the left and then click on the “Move to ordered” shopping cart icon on the right.
 It should be noted that if less than 10 µL of a primer are available, a new order should be placed immediately.

 ![movetoordered](./movetoordered.png)